richie-tt/mariadb-healthcheck/README.md

             - name: mariadb
               containerPort: 3306

-          # It's important to add a readinessProbe and livenessProbe to the MariaDB container, even though MariaDB does not expose the 8080 port.
+          # It's important to add a readinessProbe and livenessProbe to the MariaDB container, which points to the healthcheck container.
           readinessProbe:
             httpGet:
               path: /health